Rental Registry Program (RRP)

 Where can I read more about the Rental Registry Program Municipal Code?

-More information on the Rental Registry Program is found in Chapter 9.65 of Palo Alto Municipal Code, Residential Rental Registry Program
+More information on the Rental Registry Program is found in Chapter 9.65 of Palo Alto Municipal Code, Residential Rental Registry Program.

 How can I report a complaint related to the quality and/or environmental safety of my rental unit?

 The Code Enforcement Division of the Department of Planning & Development Services is responsible for the enforcement of the City’s existing codes related to property maintenance, zoning, and building codes.
 The division operates a complaint-based system.
-Staff working on the Rental Registry Program can direct community members to contact the division at Planning.Enforcement@paloalto.gov or 650-329-2605 to file a complaint related to an existing code violation.
+Staff working on the Rental Registry Program can direct community members to contact the division at Planning.Enforcement@paloalto.gov or (650) 329-2605 to file a complaint related to an existing code violation.

-What if I have a rental unit agreement issue?
+What if I have an issue at my rental unit?

 Past Public Meetings